 In order to pursue certification as a veterinary technician, individuals must first earn an accredited degree such as an Associate of Science or Bachelor of Applied Science in Veterinary Technology.
-Online and hybrid programs in this field can be found at community colleges, four-year institutions and private career schools.
+Fully online and hybrid programs in this field can be found at community colleges, four-year institutions and private career schools.
 Like on-campus coursework, the distance learning curriculum focuses on preparing aspiring veterinary technicians to perform the following duties under a veterinarian's supervision:

 - Collect samples or specimens from animals